Non-Toxic Laundry Products You Don’t Have To Make Yourself

 For example, one of the largest commodity-produced chemicals is sodium lauryl sulfate, or SLS.
 It’s in everything–toothpaste, laundry products, dish soap.
-Some of these chemicals are even in vaccines.

 So I’d start by avoiding surfactants and SLS.
 The next group of chemicals that I would say to avoid is things with color, like UV brighteners.
 By law, most UV brighteners don’t have to be listed on a label because such a small amount is needed.

 So, you can’t just read the label, you also have to look at the color of the product.
 No laundry product or glass cleaner should have a color.

 You should also avoid optical brighteners.
 These trick the eye and create an optical illusion under fluorescent light, as if your clothes are brighter.

 If you remember commercials from the 80s and 90s, the clothes were flapping in the wind, and everyone said we have the brighter brights and the whiter whites, because that’s what people wanted.